Nunavut utility to allow DIY renewable power generation

 The corporation said they will provide detailed information about the program in early 2017.

-With such such systems, customers are usually allowed to claim credits for any excess power they send back into the local power grid.
+With such systems, customers are usually allowed to claim credits for any excess power they send back into the local power grid.

 “This program demonstrates our commitment to reduce our reliance on diesel fuel and lower our greenhouse gas emissions,” said Bruno Pereira, the QEC’s president and CEO.